SCORCH. III. Analytical Models of Reionization with Varying Clumping Factors: Results

 To fit this function to our simulation data, we use the basin-hopping algorithm \citep{Wales1997a} and minimize the relative error:

 Here we choose $z_0=14$ and $z_{\rm{n}}=5.5$ to be the redshift range of our fitting for $C_{\rm H}$.
 We optimize three sets of parameters for the three density threshold measurements.

 The results of our fitted parameters are shown in Table \ref{tab:CH}.
 For low redshifts ($z<10$), the $\alpha_0$ term dominates in the exponent as $\alpha_1$ in the linear term is relatively small, and high-$\Delta$ models have more negative $\alpha_0$ which leads to a steeper slope, which is physically due to the coincidence of the rapid rise of mass fraction in halos that are both sources and sinks of reionization process at the last stage of the reionization.
 As we go to higher redshifts, the linear term in the exponent begins to dominate, and the values for three density cuts cross with each other.

-Figure \ref{fig:cH} shows the evolution of the total hydrogen clumping factor $C_\text{H}$ for our three definitions of $C_\text{H}$ given by the simulation and the fits.
-The total hydrogen clumping factor increases with time, in agreement with the commonly acknowledged fact that the collapse gas fraction increases with time during the EoR.
-Furthermore, when we apply a higher upper limit in density, we are including more gas around the halos into our calculation.
-As the gas density around halos grows at lower redshift, we would expect a higher $C_{\text{H}}$ for the high-density-cut models such as $\Delta<200$, as can be seen in the plot.

-We also plot the model for $C_\text{H}$ fitted in \cite{Shull2012a} as the black dotted line because it will be used later to solve for the reionization histories under M99 model.
-From the plot, we see that the values are lower than our results from all three models.
-One explanation is that our RadHydro simulations have a higher resolution of $24\ h^{-1}$kpc with particle mass $1.03\times 10^6 h^{-1}M_\odot$ whereas the simulations in \cite{Shull2012a} have a maximum resolution of $32\ h^{-1}$kpc with max particle mass of $\sim 2.15\times 10^6 h^{-1} M_\odot$.
-Hence, we are able to better resolve the collapsed gas in higher-density regions, leading to higher values of $C_{\rm H}$.
-Moreover, the cosmological model assumed in \cite{Shull2012a} is slightly different from ours, and could also lead to higher hydrogen clumping in our simulations than theirs.
+We also fit the upper- and lower-limits of the clumping factors estimated from different resolutions and provide fitting parameters in Table \ref{tab:CH_range}, in order to show how the range of parameters corresponds to the range in clumping factors.
+The fitted curves are plotted alongside the simulation data in Figure \ref{fig:cH}, and their differences are shown in the lower panel.